Insurance Coverage for Addiction Treatment

 The passage of the Affordable Care Act (ACA) extended insurance coverage to millions of Americans.
 It also included many reforms that prohibited companies from barring coverage for certain conditions, including substance use disorders (SUDs).
 These reforms apply to employer-based private insurance plans, ACA marketplace plans, and government policies.2

 While almost all insurance policies now provide at least some coverage for addiction treatment, the details of this coverage vary greatly depending on the specific plan.
 The treatment types and facilities that are covered will also vary depending on the company and insurance plan.
+We can help you check your specific coverage in just minutes with

 Which Insurance Providers Cover Alcohol & Drug Rehab at AdCare?